Last Updated :

-- production, harvesting, procurement, grading, pooling, handling, marketing, selling, export of primary produce of the members or import of goods or services for their benefit.
+- production, harvesting, procurement, grading, pooling, handling, marketing, selling, the export of primary produce of the Members or import of goods or services for their benefit.

-- processing including preserving, drying, distilling, brewing, vinting, canning and packaging of the produce of its members.
+- processing including preserving, drying, distilling, brewing, venting, canning and packaging of the produce of its members.

 - manufacturing, sale or supply of machinery, equipment or consumables mainly to its members.

 - providing education on the mutual assistance principles to its members and others.

 - rendering technical services, consultancy services, training, research and development and all other activities for the promotion of the interests of its members.